Ocean County, New Jersey

-Ocean County is a county located along the Jersey Shore in the south-central portion of the U.S. state of New Jersey.
-The county borders the Atlantic Ocean on the east.
+Ocean County is a county in the central part of the U.S. state of New Jersey, and the southernmost county in the New York metropolitan area.
+The county borders the Atlantic Ocean on the east and in terms of total area is the state's largest county.
 Its county seat is Toms River.
+The county is part of the Jersey Shore region of the state.

-Since 1990, Ocean County has been one of New Jersey's fastest-growing counties.
-As of the 2020 United States census, the county was the state's sixth-most-populous county, with a population of 637,229, its highest decennial count ever and an increase of 60,662 (+10.5%) from the 2010 census count of 576,567, which in turn reflected an increase of 65,651 (+12.8%) from the 2000 census population of 510,916.
-The county was the fastest-growing county in New Jersey between 2000 and 2010 in terms of increase in the number of residents and second-highest in the percentage of growth.
-Ocean County was established on February 15, 1850, from portions of Monmouth County, with the addition of Little Egg Harbor Township which was annexed from Burlington County on March 30, 1891.
-The most populous municipality is Lakewood Township, with 135,158 residents in 2020, up from 92,843 at the 2010 Census while Jackson Township covers 100.62 sqmi, the largest total area of any municipality in the county.
+Since 2020, Ocean County has been the fastest-growing county in New Jersey, with a population of 637,229 recorded at the 2020 United States census, its highest decennial count ever and ranking the county as the state's sixth-most populous county, with an increase of 60,662 (+10.5%) from the 576,567 enumerated at the 2010 census, which in turn reflected an increase of 65,651 (+12.8%) from the 510,916 counted in the 2000 census.
+Since 2010, Ocean County's population has been growing faster than the United States as a whole.
+The United States Census Bureau's Population Estimates Program estimated a 2023 population of 659,197, an increase of 21,968 (+3.4%) from the 2020 decennial census.
+Ocean County’s most populous and fastest-growing place is Lakewood Township, with an estimated 139,866 residents as of 2023, while Jackson Township covers 100.62 sqmi, the largest total area of any municipality in the county.

 Ocean County is located 50 mi east of Philadelphia, 70 mi south of New York City, and 25 mi north of Atlantic City, making it a prime vacation destination for residents of these cities during the summer.
 As with the entire Jersey Shore, summer traffic routinely clogs local roadways throughout the season.
-Ocean County is comprised of 31.3% water.
+Over 31% of Ocean County's total area is water.